wvanbreukelen/ZermeloRoosterPHP/README.md

 #### Remarks

 This project does not have any connections to Zermelo itself!
-I cannot guarentee any expectations of the class.
+I cannot guarentee any expectations of the library.